 Regenerative Stem Cell Therapy

 LePar Animal Hospital and Dr. Joe Whalen, in association with Vet-Stem, are now able to offer regenerative stem cell therapy.
 Vet-Stem is a regenerative stem cell company that isolates autologous stem cells from your pet’s own fat sample.
-Vet-Stem Regenerative Cells contain stem cells and a variety of cells to help regulate inflammation, cause revascularization, modulate immune function, and regenerate tissue.
+Vet-Stem Regenerative Cells contain stem cells and a variety of cells to help regulate inflammation, promote revascularization, modulate immune function, and regenerate tissue.
 These are used to treat a variety of traumatic and degenerative diseases such as tendon and ligament injuries, bone fractures, osteoarthritis, and polyarthritis.
 (Read more).

 Platelet Rich Plasma Therapy